smith11235/deep_import/README.md

 This is done via a small algorithm, portable to any language.

-#### Benefit 2: Same Code
+### Benefit 2: Same Code
 The same standard ActiveRecord code can be used between DeepImport data loading, and normal execution.
 This is as important as the speed boost provided to bulk data loading.

 What this means is:
 * 0 code change required to adopt (or remove) DeepImport
-  * no lock in, no need to re-write code (add gem, get benefit 1)
+  * No lock in, no need to re-write code (add gem, get benefit 1)
 * Any coder can intuitively, immediately, understand the code
-  * future maintainer or new hire out of college
+  * Future maintainer or new hire out of college
 * Debugging can be done, on a single instance, with or without DeepImport
-  * no need to re-write code to confirm functionality or parity
+  * No need to re-write code to confirm functionality or parity

 ## Setup / Usage